 5 Considerations for Pet Health and Safety in Winter

-When we truly love our pets, no outing or leisure pursuit is quite the same without their company.
+No outing or leisure pursuit is quite the same without the company of our beloved pets.
 We do our best to take them everywhere, ensuring they wear their doggy seat belts in the car, have enough water and food to last them throughout the day, and sliding our soft-sided crate beneath our folding camp chair so that our dog can rest between moments of activity and play.

 In the winter months, however, we need to take special care to guard against health threats such as frostbite, injured paws and other accidents more apt to happen when the temperatures drop.
 Follow these tips to ensure your furry friend is cozy and safe throughout the coldest season of the year.